libo-huang/Awesome-Incremental-Generative-Learning/README.md

 - Self-Supervised GAN to Counter Forgetting (**NeurIPS-W 2018**) [[paper](https://arxiv.org/pdf/1810.11598)]
 - Generative replay with feedback connections as a general strategy for continual learning (**arXiv 2018**) [[paper](https://arxiv.org/abs/1809.10635)] [[code](https://github.com/GMvandeVen/continual-learning)]

 ### 2017
 - Continual Learning with Deep Generative Replay (**NIPS 2017**) [[paper](https://proceedings.neurips.cc/paper/2017/hash/0efbe98067c6c73dba1250d2beaa81f9-Abstract.html)]
 - Continual Learning in Generative Adversarial Nets (**arXiv 2017**) [[paper](https://arxiv.org/pdf/1705.08395)]

 ### Pre-2017
 - Catastrophic Forgetting, Rehearsal and Pseudorehearsal (**Connection Science 1995**) [[paper](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=5ac423a83b4321b43249224fcc528bb70e086826)]

 ---

 ## :clap: Contribute [[chinese version](http://t.csdnimg.cn/S1rvo)]
 **1. Fork the Repository:** Click on the `Fork` button located in the top-right corner to create a copy of the repository in your personal GitHub account.

 **2. Create a New Branch:** In your forked repository, create a new branch (e.g., "libo") by using the branch selector button near the top-left (usually labeled `master` or `main`).

 **3. Make Your Changes:** Switch to your new branch using the same branch selector.
-Then, click the `Edit file` button at the top right to make your changes.
+Then, click the `Edit file` button at the top right and make your changes.
 Add entries in the following format:
   ```bash
   - paper_name (**journal/conference_name year**) [[paper](online_paper_link)] [[code](online_code_link)]
   ```